socialstijn/socialstijn.github.io/_posts/2019-12-15-Automatically-Rename-Macs-Using-Addigy-Maintenance-Scripts.md

 layout: post
 title: Automatically rename Macs using Addigy maintenance scripts
 categories: [Addigy, macOS]
+excerpt: Learn how to automatically rename devices in Addigy based on the logged in user, type of Mac, serial number and more.
 ---

 When onboarding new clients in Addigy I like to add a few maintenance scripts.
 One of these scripts automatically renames a Mac according to the logged in user, type of Mac (MacBook Pro, Mac mini etc), company name and last digits of serial number.
 This results in something like this